athanclark/usmc-presentation-databases-20251204/presentation.md

 > Use the results of another query without having to execute it first

-_"Select all Marines who have done their height and weight this semi-annual period"_
+_"Select all of my Marines who have done their height and weight this semi-annual period"_

-- one table for all Marines, another table for recorded HT/WT scores
+_"Select all of my Marines -> Select their hights and weights for this semi-annual period"_

 ---

 ## Stored Procedures

-> SQL is not a "Turing Complete" programming language
+> SQL is not a _"Turing Complete"_ programming language

 SQL Can't create arbitrary programs that run forever on its own, but some people are crazy and want that ability in a database

-Examples: PL/SQL (Oracle), T-SQL (Microsoft), PL/pgSQL (PostgreSQL)
+PL/SQL (Oracle), T-SQL (Microsoft), PL/pgSQL (PostgreSQL)

 <dl>
 <dt>Pros</dt>